data-fair/data-fair/doc/pages/user-guide-backoffice/processing-en.md

 Periodic processing differs from [catalog connectors](./user-guide-backoffice/catalogues) on several points:

 * Processing are limited to a small set of input and output sources.
-Typically, it can retrieve data in one place, metadata in another, and dump the data into a Data Fair source.
+Typically, it can retrieve data in one place, metadata in another, and dump the data into a Data&nbsp;Fair source.
 * **Collection frequencies can be higher**: Data can be collected with a few seconds intervals, which is suitable for publishing IOT data.
 * Periodic processing can only be configured by a platform administrator.
 Please [contact us](https://koumoul.com/contact) if you are interested in periodic treatment.